 MINIGUIDE: Hiking trails in southern Linköping

-You don't need much to be able to enjoy the beautiful nature we got in southern Linköping - possibly a pair of friendly hiking shoes.
-That's it!
-To make it a little bit easier for you, so you know where to find some of Linköpings secret southern nature pearls, we have put together a list with some of the short distance hiking trails.
-Simply, a perfect trip in the Swedish nature just for the day!
+You don't need much to enjoy the beautiful nature in southern Linköping - possibly some comfortable hiking shoes.
+To make it a little bit easier for you, and to make sure you know where to go, we have put together a list of some short distance hiking trails.
+We wish you an enjoyable day outdoors!

 1. Östgötaleden between Vidingsjö fitness centre and Bjärka-Säby

-This is an easy to medium stretch of walking trail through a varied landscape with oak pastures, mature oaks, lock areas by Kinda Canal etc. Take a detour to Hjortkällas old agricultural landscape with information boards, to Fornhemmet at Bjärka-Säby and New Manor Bjärka-Säby.
+This is an easy to medium stretch of hiking trail through varied landscape.
+The trail takes you by oak pastures and locks at the Kinda Canal.
+Take a detour to Hjortkällas old agricultural landscape where there are information boards, to Fornhemmet and Nya Slottet Bjärka-Säby.

-In several places along the trail there are barbecues areas, shelters, toilets and summer cafes (Hovetorp locks and New Manor Bjärka-Säby).
+Along the trail there are barbecue areas, shelters, toilets and summer cafes (Hovetorp locks and Nya Slottet Bjärka-Säby).
 Bus connections are also available in several places.
-Photo: Gunnar Ölfvingsson
+Getting started at Vidingsjö motionscenter: Take bus 1, 16 or 17 from Resecentrum and get off at Hässlegatan.

 2. Säby Västerskog - An enchanted forest